atomicwrite/Clood/README.md

 5. You can review the changes and decide whether to keep or discard them.
 6. If you choose to keep the changes, they can be merged back into your original branch.

+## Error Handling

+- Clood implements retry logic for handling API overload errors.
+- Detailed error messages are provided for various scenarios, including Git operations, file access, and API communication.
+- In server mode, error responses include a `success` flag and an `errorMessage` field for easy error handling by clients.

 ## Contributing

 Contributions to improve Clood are welcome!
 Please feel free to submit pull requests or open issues to suggest improvements or report bugs.